 How do I obtain my course materials?

 When you register for a course, your assignments will be sent to you by your instructor or they will be on Blackboard.
 You will also be required to purchase the textbook(s) and course guide for your courses through MBS Books, a centralized distribution center.
 To order your book(s), call MBS at 1-800-325-3252, give them the number of the course you are taking, and they will send you the required textbook(s).
 You may also order textbooks online.

 How do I take my final exams?

 To maintain the integrity of the program, final exams for each course are sent to a proctor of your choice.
-You may download a Proctor Form requesting the name, title, and address of your proctor.
+Visit the Testing Services website and fill out the proctor form, requesting the name, title, and address of your proctor.
 Simply fill out this form, send one to your instructor and one back to our office with your second assignment, and your instructor will send your final exam to the proctor.
 You will then schedule a time with your proctor to take the exam, and they will return the test to us.

 Who qualifies to serve as proctors?

 Qualified proctors are: faculty members of a university or school system, clergymen, city officials, librarians, or similar professionals.
 To maintain integrity of the program, we do not permit fire chiefs and training officers within the fire department to serve as proctors.

 What types of assignments are given for distance learning courses?